deadsnakes/python3.2/Doc/library/threading.rst

       Pass the barrier.
 When all the threads party to the barrier have called this function, they are all released simultaneously.
-If a *timeout* is provided, is is used in preference to any that was supplied to the class constructor.
+If a *timeout* is provided, it is used in preference to any that was supplied to the class constructor.

       The return value is an integer in the range 0 to *parties* -- 1, different